d0iasm/book.rvemu/src/hardware-components/02-memory.md

 ## Instruction Set

-We implemented `add` and `addi` in the previous page and load and store instructions in this page.
+We've already implemented `add` and `addi` in the previous page and load and store instructions in this page.
 These instructions are a part of base integer instruction set (RV64I).
 To run xv6 in our emulator, we need to implement all instructions in RV64I and a part of instructions in RV64A and RV64M.